penpot/penpot-docs/technical-guide/configuration.md

 This environment variable indicates where the exporter can access to the public frontend application (because it uses special pages from it to render the shapes in the underlying headless web browser).

+## Other Flags

+- `enable-cors`: Enables the default cors cofiguration that allows all domains (this configuration is designed only for dev purposes right now).
+- `enable-backend-api-docs`: Enables the `/api/_doc` endpoint that lists all rpc methods available on backend.
+- `enable-insecure-registration`: Enables the insecure process of profile registrion deactivating the email verification process (only for local or internal setups).
+- `disable-secure-session-cookies`: By default, penpot uses the `secure` flag on cookies, this flag disables it; it is usefull if you have plan to serve penpot under different domain than `localhost` without HTTPS.